shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 Instead of juggling multiple tools, 7-Zip handles it all in one place.

+>If I had to pick just one reason I love 7-Zip, **it’s speed** 🙌.
+It’s ridiculously fast, and once you get used to it, everything else just feels slow.

 ### But It Looks Basic…

 Yeah, it does.